AikidoSec/education/howtos/105_install_GPG_howto.md

 ### Step 2: Export your public key block

-- To export your Public key in a form that can be share and used, type the following command on the Terminal App:
+- To export your public key in a form that can be share and used, type the following command on the Terminal App:

 ```
 gpg --export --armor --output YourNameNoSpaces.pub